SAVE FOR AN EMERGENCY FUND AND HAVE FUN DOING IT!

 - If you find you have extra money each month that you didn’t think you had, it’s time to start writing yourself a paycheck.
 Yes, you work hard at all kinds of things that aren’t your “real” job and you never get paid a dime for it, do you?
 Carpooling kids around?
 Scrubbing the toilet?
 Making sure your family doesn’t starve or go naked everyday?
 Pay yourself for that, girl!
 Choose an amount that you think you can spare and set up an automatic transfer from your checking account to your savings amount every month.
 Schedule it to coincide with your real paycheck hitting the bank and it will be less painful.
 Kind of like having insurance premiums or 401k deductions taken out of your paycheck.
 What you don’t see from the get go is a lot harder to miss (and spend!).

 - Whether you have money that you can automatically transfer or not, set yourself up with some kind of “round up” plan.
 These are the plans that take each of your debit card purchases, round them up to the next full dollar amount, and deposit that amount into your savings account.
 I love these because, again, it’s super easy and I don’t “miss” that money.
 And let me tell you, those $0.34 and $0.62 deposits add up quickly!Not all banks offer these.
-If yours doesn’t, I recommend checking out the Acorns app (no, this isn’t a sponsored post).
-It does the same thing and actually allows you to register multiple cards.
+If yours doesn’t, I recommend checking out the Acorns app* It does the same thing and actually allows you to register multiple cards.
 The money is not transferred to your savings account but rather held in your Acorns investment account where you can begin to dabble in investing.
 It’s super easy to use, there are lots of easy ways to increase your balance, and you can cash out all or part of your account at any time.

 - Stop spending your “found money”.
 Found money is great.
 It’s like a gift from the universe.
 And I’m not saying don’t spend it at all but quit spending ALL of it when it happens to come your way.
 You find $20 on the street, stick it in your savings.
 You get an unexpected credit on a bill?
 Take the money you would’ve spent on it this month and stick it in your savings.
 Finally paid off that Columbia Record and Tape Club bill you’ve been paying on since 1977?
 Take that normal bill amount and stick it in your savings (you’ve been living off a budget that didn’t include that amount anyway, right) Grandma, bless her heart, gave you $10 in your birthday card this year to “buy yourself something nice”?
 Stick it in your savings.
 Are you sensing a theme?